MikeTheEngr/MikeTheEngr/README.md

 **Full-Stack Developer | AI Engineer**

-👨🏼‍💻 Passionate about building efficient, scalable solutions to real-world problems
+👨🏼‍💻 Passionate about building efficient, scalable solutions to real-world problems.

-🔭 Currently working on: **TULKON** (stay tuned 👀)
-👯 Open to collaborating on impactful projects
+I'm Currently working on: **TULKON** the very first of its kind (stay tuned 👀) and Open to collaborating on impactful projects.
 🗒️ Side note: I build solutions for fun.

 ---